numaproj/numaflow/docs/operations/authn/dex.md

   #
 ```

-Next we need to configure the `numaflow-dex-server-config` ConfigMap at `config/base/dex/numaflow-dex-server-configmap.yaml`.
+Next we need to configure the `numaflow-dex-server-config` ConfigMap.
 Change `<ORG_NAME>` to your organization you created the application under and include the correct teams.
 This file will be read by the init container of the Dex server and generate the config it will server.

 ```yaml
 kind: ConfigMap